-I have designed this website to provide further information about the work that I do.
-Please do not hesitate to get in touch via any of the networks below or click here to send me a direct email.
+Please feel free to connect via any of the networks below or click here to email me.
 Thank you for visiting my website.